 At Mihenna, we’ve tested various ingredients until we found the perfect combination without sacrificing your safety.
 Read more about how we made the best henna paste.
 All our ingredients are combined with USDA-certified organic henna powder from Rajasthan, India.
 We even called in a professional to find out the molecule components of our henna.
 Check out the report here to learn more.

 As with all organic products, separation is natural.
 Organic, skin-safe henna doesn’t have a long shelf life because the paste begins to separate.
 Knock-off companies will combat this by adding preservatives and other chemicals to keep the henna together for longer.
 These additives expose you to unnecessary risks.
 If you see a henna paste product that is sitting on a store shelf or does not mention keeping frozen until use, then you know it has those chemicals.

-Mihenna solves this problem by mixing small batches of henna paste as the orders come in.
+Mihenna solves this problem by mixing small batches of henna paste as the orders come in and binding the mixture together with organic guar gum.
 We send you fresh paste that hasn’t been sitting around waiting.
 We recommend you stick the henna paste right in the freezer if you aren’t going to use it right away.
 Frozen paste can last up to 3 months without separating or losing its color.

 You can also get the freshest possible henna paste with The Henna Powder Kit.
 We provide the organic henna powder, our custom blend of essential oils, and easy-to-use, illustrated instructions, and you mix it up whenever you want.
 Fresh when you need it.